staticdev/linux-workstation-playbook/CONTRIBUTING.md

 vagrant up
 ```

-The default password for root in the VM is `vagrant`.
+The default password for `root` in the VM is `vagrant`.

 #### Enabling contrib / non-free / non-free-firmware

 Keep in mind one maybe need extra steps to enable extra apt packages eg. to install `torbrowser-launcher` (from contrib) or `firmware-amd-graphics` (from non-free-firmware):

-1. comment out provision part of `Vagrant`:
+1. comment out provision part of `Vagrantfile`:

    ```
        # Run playbook